 The secret to making your amateur videos look professional is not nearly as much about the video gear you are using as it is the technique.
-A lot of the amateur filmmakers today don’t necessarily have all the fancy equipment and gear to make perfect quality videos, but it’s not the equipment that makes the videographer, vlogger or YouTube personality.
+A lot of the amateur filmmakers today don’t necessarily have all the fancy equipment and gear to make perfect quality videos, but it’s not the equipment that makes the videographer, vlogger or YouTube personality – many are simply using their mobile phones to make great video.
 There are certain tricks that you can use to make your amateur videos look professional as discussed in the video from Griffin Hammond (who made an excellent documentary about Sriracha) below.
 With these ten tricks you can take a bad video and make it look much better.

 Regardless if you are shooting video on a smartphone, a tablet or a consumer-grade video camera, here are ten tips to make your amateur videos look professional!